all-contributors/app/contributing/run-bot-locally.md

 - Create an issue
 - Comment on the issue: `@all-contributors please add @jakebolam for design` (replace @jakebolam with your username)

 To verify if the bot should have seen this goto [your app settings](https://github.com/settings/apps/).
-On the Advanced Tab, Click the most recent deliever to see the payload.
+On the Advanced Tab, Click the most recent deliver to see the payload.
 It should look something like this:
 ![delivery comment](delivery-comment.png).
 Copy the payload and save it locally in a file called `test-webhook-payload.json`

 ## 5. Send your first hook